B2 & B4 Chemistry (2nd semester) 2025 - 2026

 Lab 18 "Stoichiometry with Legos"

-Unit 06 Practice Quiz
+Unit 06 Practice Test

 Students will model how reactants become products and how a balanced chemical equation is essential in this process.